-During 2008, the Commission staff continued the work necessary to adjust the year 2000 land use inventory and related environmental corridor inventory to a cadastral base, as the required digital cadastral information became available.
-As of July 2005, the year 2000 land use inventory and the year 2000 environmental corridor inventory had yet to be adjusted to a cadastral base for about 400 square miles of the Region, including portions of Milwaukee and Walworth Counties.
-Since then about 90 percent of the work required to adjust the land use inventory to a cadastral base has been completed.
+During 2009, the Commission staff continued the work necessary to adjust the year 2000 land use inventory and related environmental corridor inventory to a cadastral base.
+This work is expected to be completed by the end of 2009, so that Commission's year 2000 land use and environmental corridor inventory will have been adjusted to a cadastral-orthophoto base for the entire Region.